 Principal IR Activities

 |Briefings for analysts and institutional investors||

-Besides holding conference calls on financial results for each quarter, we convened a briefing (November 2016) about the state of progress of our mid-term business plan, “To Be a Good Company 2017,” which was launched in fiscal 2015, and held an IR briefing (May 2017) on the Fiscal 2017 Business Plan.
+Besides holding conference calls on financial results, we convened a briefing (November 2017) about the state of progress of our mid-term business plan, “To Be a Good Company 2017,” which was launched in fiscal 2015, and also held an IR briefing (May 2018) on the new mid-term business plan, “To Be a Good Company 2020,” which was launched in fiscal 2018.
 At the briefings, the management team, led by the Group CEO, provided explanations and engaged in question and answer sessions with attendees.

 |Briefings for overseas investors||Held individual meetings for overseas investors by the Group CEO and IR officer in the United States, Europe and Asia and explained the Group’s business results, business plan, business environment and other conditions.|